Office applications service description

 1 Infopath 2013 is still supported and comes in the Office Professional Plus 2016 installation, but there is no new version for Office 2016 or later versions.
 Read more here.

 2 Not available for Office 365 F3.

 3 Not available in the device-based version of Microsoft 365 Apps for enterprise.
 See more about device-based subscription of Microsoft 365 Apps for enterprise.

 4 Limited to devices with integrated screens measuring 10.1 inches or less diagonally.

-5 The Microsoft 365 Apps for Enterprise plan doesn't include the Teams service, but Teams will still be installed with Microsoft 365 Apps and users in your organization who have Azure Active Directory (AAD) will be able to initiate an exploratory experience of Teams.
+5 The Microsoft 365 Apps for Enterprise plan doesn't include the Teams service, but Teams will still be installed with Microsoft 365 Apps and users in your organization who have Microsoft Azure Active Directory (Azure AD) will be able to initiate an exploratory experience of Teams.
 For more information about this free trial version and providing your users access to it, see Manage the Microsoft Teams Exploratory experience.

 6 Only available in the Windows version of Microsoft 365 Apps.